-The AK-Chin Indian Community in Arizona, the city of Provo, Utah, and Kirtland Air Force Base in New Mexico are a few of the vital customers of Colorado River Storage Project’s Management Center.
-Our customers rely on the Management Center’s hydroelectric resources to competitively serve communities in the West.
-Whether the need is for lighting homes or providing power to local businesses, our goal is to provide customers with reliable hydropower.
+The Ak-Chin Indian Community in Arizona; the city of Provo, Utah; and Kirtland Air Force Base in New Mexico are just a few of the more than 100 preference customers served by the CRSP Management Center.
+WAPA customers rely on federal hydroelectric resources to competitively serve communities in the West.
+Whether the need is lighting homes or providing power to local businesses, our goal is to provide customers with reliable hydropower.

 We are committed to serving customers on many different levels.
-For example, we assist customers in saving their valuable electrical resources by actively promoting energy management and conservation programs and helping them determine their future energy needs.
 We work together with our customers to provide new products and services tailored to their individual needs.

 We are also committed to protecting the delicate balance of the Colorado River.
-Agencies that manage this river’s resources must weigh its many roles: irrigation, recreation, hydropower and native and non-native endangered species habitat protection.
-Balancing these resources with the needs of water and electrical energy customers is a chief concern.
+Agencies that manage this river’s resources must weigh many interests, including flood control, drought mitigation, irrigation, recreation, endangered species and historic properties.
+Balancing these interests along with the needs of water and electrical energy customers is a chief concern.

-For example, we have been actively involved in ongoing environmental studies about Glen Canyon Dam since the 1980s.
-These studies, along with similar studies of Flaming Gorge Dam and the Aspinall Unit, represent Western’s commitment to protect endangered animal and plant species in and along the Colorado River.
-At the Management Center, we encourage an open and productive dialogue among all groups interested in protecting the environment.
+We have been actively involved in ongoing environmental studies since the 1980s with a diverse group of stakeholders regarding operations at Glen Canyon Dam.
+These studies, along with similar studies at Flaming Gorge Dam and the Aspinall Units, represent WAPA’s commitment to actively engaging with other interested parties in best managing the resources of the Colorado River and its tributaries.
+At the CRSP MC, we aim to engage in an open and productive dialogue among all interested stakeholders.